Seek Returns logo

 MTZ currently does not pay a dividend, resulting in a yield of 0%.
 This is a common strategy for growth-focused companies that prioritize reinvesting earnings, though it may be less typical in mature, income-oriented sectors.

-ACM vs. MTZ: A comparison of their Dividend Yield against the Engineering & Construction industry benchmark.
+ACM vs. MTZ: A comparison of their Dividend Yield (TTM) against the Construction & Engineering industry benchmark.

 ACM